andthum/hpc_submit_scripts/CONTRIBUTING.rst

     * Each commit should be a single logical change.
 Don't make several logical changes in one commit.
 Go back to
       "`3.
-Work on your topic branch`_" as often as needed.
+Work on Your Topic Branch`_" as often as needed.
     * On the other hand, don't split a single logical change into several commits.
     * Commit early and often.
 Small, self-contained commits are easier